-Guests in central London hotels looking for a unique Christmas adventure may want to attend Underground Christmas.
+Guests in The Montcalm London Hotels looking for a unique Christmas adventure may want to attend Underground Christmas.

 Located in what was once described as a Wonder of the World, the Grand Entrance Hall of the Thames Tunnel, the event features the input of a number of entertainers and theatre production experts.